snap-one/docs-driverworks-xml/source/includes/45_capabilities_xml/_1-INTRODUCTION.md

 `<capabilites></capabilites>`

 Capabilities tell the Proxy what your device can do.
 Not all devices of a particular type have the same capabilities.
-In these cases, the .c4z file contains information which enables the proxy driver to determine what capabilities are available.
+In these cases, the driver’s XML contains information which enables the proxy driver to determine what capabilities are available.
 For example, a Receiver-Tuner might have the included XML code in the .c4z file:

 ```xml
 <capabilities>